-These slick digital processes are all around us and for good reason.
+These slick digital processes are all around us, and for a good reason.
 They save time and manpower and eliminate errors.
 If you deal with mail management, you might be surprised to learn all that digitized processes can do to simplify your life.
-A good mailroom app can lighten your load significantly while keeping your customers happier than ever.
+Good mailroom software can lighten your load significantly while keeping your customers happier than ever.

 Here are just a few specific reasons companies are digitizing mailroom processes: